The College is not yet accepting applications for registration of Behaviour Analysts.

 You MUST register with the College if you identify in your practice, or hold yourself out, as a qualified Behaviour Analyst, including using earned certification initials such as BCBA or BCBA-D, and you wish to continue to use the title “Behaviour Analyst”.

-The College has developed flowcharts outlining the proposed registration application process, which is currently the subject of a College consultation.
-The consultation documents can be viewed here.
+The College has developed flowcharts outlining the proposed registration application process after a College consultation in Fall 2022.

 Transitional Route 1